YinJC/uk-tex-faq/FAQ-wholerow.md

----
-layout: page
-title: How to change a whole row of a table
+# How to change a whole row of a table
----

 Each cell of a table is set in a box, so that a change of font style (or whatever) only lasts to the end of the cell.
 If one has a